BlackSnufkin/Rusty-Playground/DumpMDEConfig/README.md

 This tool enumerates Microsoft Defender, it identifying exclusion paths, allowed threats, protection history and ASR (Attack Surface Reduction) rules enabled on the system.
 No admin privileges required.

 ## Usage
-Run the executable to list the weaknesses.
+Run the executable to list the Microsoft Defender Configuration.

 ## Example
 ```txt